Nedelchev86/travelerbg/README.md

   - __Angular Guards:__ Route guards to protect certain routes and ensure that only authorized users can access specific parts of the application.
   - __Lazy Loading:__ The profile dashboard is lazy-loaded to improve the application's performance by loading the profile-related components only when the user navigates to the profile section.
   - __Cloudinary:__ Cloud-based image and video management for uploading, storing, and delivering images efficiently.
+  - __Swiper:__ A modern touch slider for creating responsive and customizable sliders .

 ### Description